A matching decoder for bivariate bicycle codes: Preliminaries

 \subsection{Subsymmetries}

-We define a subsymmetry as a symmetry with respect to a certain subset of errors.
+We define a subsymmetry as a symmetry with respect to a certain subset of errors~\cite{Tuckett2020fault}.
 By definition, any error generated from this specific subset of errors will always create an even parity of stabilizer violations on the stabilizers of the subsymmetry.
-The notion of a subsymmetry was proposed in Ref.~\cite{Tuckett2020fault} as a `system symmetry'.

 For BB codes, we choose to look for subsymmetries for errors on only the $L$ qubits, $\Sigma^L$, and subsymmetries for errors on only the $R$ qubits, $\Sigma^R$.
 For a $\Sigma^L$ subsymmetry in a BB code,